craftyjs/craftyjs.github.com/source/getting-started/index.md

 You should notice that the ".gravity()" function has been called with the argument "Floor".
 That means that all entites which have the Floor component prevent the entity from falling further.

 <iframe width="100%" height="300" src="http://jsfiddle.net/kevinsimper/2nBLb/2/embedded/result,js,html" allowfullscreen="allowfullscreen" frameborder="0"></iframe>

+Well, that's not really a very good game, but its a start!
+To learn more about how to use Crafty, you can explore both our [overview](/documentation) of common topics, and detailed [api documentation](/api/).